AI-Ready Knowledge Base

 2. STEP 02

-Start every session with AI-USAGE-GUIDE.md and INDEX.md.
-These tell the AI what's in the repo and how to use it.
+Have the AI reference AI-USAGE-GUIDE.md and INDEX.md.
+These files explain what is in the repo and how to use it.

 3. STEP 03